-Following the merger, we intend to cause the delisting of shares of Expedia common stock and of the listed Expedia warrants from the Nasdaq National Market, following which shares of Expedia common stock and the listed Expedia warrants will not be publicly traded.

-USA will list the shares of USA common stock and listed USA warrants to be issued in the merger on the Nasdaq National Market, to the extent eligible for listing.
+Following the merger, we intend to cause the delisting of shares of Expedia common stock and of the Expedia warrants from the Nasdaq National Market, following which shares of Expedia common stock and the Expedia warrants will not be publicly traded.
+An application has been made to list the IAC warrants on the Nasdaq National Market under the symbol "IACIZ."
+IAC common stock is currently listed on the Nasdaq National Market under the symbol "IACIZ."